Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 4. To intentionally walk a batter, a coach simply needs to inform the umpire and point to first base.
 No pitches are to be thrown.

-5. Under the discretion of the umpires, balk rules will be enforced, there will be ONE warning given to EACH pitcher.
-Umpire can send out catchers to give balk warnings.
+5. Balk rules will be enforced, there will be one warning given to each pitcher.

 1. To intentionally walk a batter, a coach simply needs to inform the umpire and point to first base.
 No pitches are to be thrown.